datocms/middleman-dato/README.md

 ### `dato_meta_tags`

-This helper takes any record with a SEO field and generates SEO, Facebook OpenGraph and Twitter card meta tags based on it:
+This helper takes any item with a SEO field and generates SEO, Facebook OpenGraph and Twitter card meta tags based on it:

 ```ruby
 <%= dato_meta_tags(dato.homepage) %>